coverclock/com-diag-codex/README.md

 ## Abstract

-Learning how to use the Open Secure Socket Layer (openssl) API.
+Learning how to use the Open Secure Socket Layer (OpenSSL) API.

 ## Copyright